mautic/mautic-documentation/pages/01.Home/02.Contributing/docs.en.md

 #### Editing documentation using the command-line

-To edit documents using the git command-line system, read this section.
+If you want to edit documents using the Git command-line system, read this section.
+You can also use the GitHub CLI utility that makes working at the command line easy.

 1. In the command-line `cd` to where you want the documentation repository to be located.
 1. Clone this repository.